 Adithya Varma Twitter Review: Here’s What Audiences Feel About The Dhruv Vikram Starrer!

-Adithya Varma, the debut vehicle of Dhruv Vikram, has come to theatres today amidst the good expectations that the movie holds.
-It is the Tamil remake of one of the much-appreciated films of this decade and Tamil movie buffs have been waiting for Adithya Varma, which looks like a very solid and genuine remake.
-The trailer and teaser of the movie were heavily promising and increased the expectations on the movie numerous folds.
-Banitha Sandhu essays the leading lady in this film and Priya Anand too is a part of the star cast.
+Adithya Varma, the debut vehicle of Dhruv Vikram, has arrived in theatres today amidst good expectations.
+It is the Tamil remake of one of the much-appreciated films of this decade, Arjun Reddy, and Tamil movie buffs have been waiting for Adithya Varma, which looks like a very solid and genuine remake.
+The trailer and teaser of the movie were heavily promising and increased the expectations on the movie, numerous folds.
+Banitha Sandhu essays the leading lady in this film, and Priya Anand too is a part of the star cast.

-Importantly, Adithya Varma, directed by Giresayya and featuring Dhruv Vikram in the title role has turned out to be one of the biggest ever releases for a debut actor's film.
+Importantly, Adithya Varma, directed by Giresayya has turned out to be one of the biggest ever releases for a debut actor.
 This once again shows the good hype surrounding the movie.
 Twitter is sure to be abuzz with reviews and opinions surrounding Adithya Varma.
-Let us take a look at what the social media users have got to say about Adithya Varma.
+Let us take a look at what social media users have got to say about the film.

 ᴋᴇᴛᴛᴀᴠᴀɴ ™ @_sarathy